 By the 1970s, rock climbing had already started becoming more popular beyond Europe.
 It was also when bouldering started to become popular and seen as a sport.
 After it officially becomes more widespread in the US with Yosemite becoming one of the havens of climbing, the definition of sport climbing began.

 Rock climbing comes under many different names.
 For people completely new to it, they associate rock climbing with superhumans like Alex Honnold scaling a big rock wall in Yosemite.
 For city dwellers, they imagine it to be bouldering where a person jumps from handhold to handhold.
 But in fact, there are so many types and forms and definitions of climbing, and here I am going to give a breakdown of the 2 categories they fall under, and 10 different subcategories under them.

 As the name says it, it does not involve the natural element but involves climbing within constructed or man-made structures like climbing gyms.
 It protects from the elements so that you can climb in all times of the day, seasons and weather.
 It also tends to be more beginner-friendly due to lower risk.

-The aim of a climbing gym is to replicate the natural outdoor rock with the creation and set up of artificial rock walls, handholds, and footholds.
+he aim of a climbing gym is to replicate the natural outdoor rock with the creation and set up of artificial rock walls, handholds and footholds with the purchase of the best climbing holds.
 All around the world, the types of climbing and bouldering gyms can vary from high outdoor high walls to enclosed air-conditioned carpeted bouldering gyms.
 In such settings, there are 3 types of climbing you can attempt.